At Spring Common Academy we have a dedicated teacher and a TA who coordinate Sensory practice across the school.

 Sometimes a teacher or other member of staff may become concerned about a pattern of behaviours displayed by a child, for example, placing hands over their ears for extended periods of time or repeatedly screaming without obvious cause.
 In these cases it may be helpful to request the assistance of our Sensory team who may complete a sensory profile for the child, identifying areas of hyper (over) and hypo (under) sensitivity.
 The Sensory team will then develop a programme, planning recommendations to support the child.

 - planned desensitisation to a particular stimulus that is likely to be unavoidable in the school context

 - a particular exercise programme designed to aid organising, alerting, calming and modulating levels of arousal

 - providing specialist equipment such as ear defenders, chewing tubes, weighted blankets or specialist seating

 Sensory circuits are activity programmes that are designed to alert, organise and calm the sensory processing of children.
 A range of children at Spring Common follow sensory circuits, which are not an intervention exclusive to students with ASC.
-Circuits take place in the upper and lower school halls at the beginning of the day.
+Circuits take place in class, where possible.
 The range of activities that are involved include: balancing, jumping, catching, throwing, spinning and receiving pressure.
 The equipment required includes: trampettes, therapy balls, hoops, wobble boards, spinning boards, squeeze box, benches and bean bags.
 Unlike SI programmes, a teacher who feels that a child in his or her class may benefit from participating in a sensory circuit can organise for this to happen in consultation with a senior manager.
-The involvement of an OT is not necessary but in some cases may be helpful in making suggestions about the individualisation of circuits for some students.

-The Occupational Therapy Service suggest that sensory circuits may be useful for children who display the following behavioural characteristics:
+The Sensory team suggest that sensory circuits may be useful for children who display the following behavioural characteristics: